JournalPlaybackProc

 presses CTRL+ESC or CTRL+ALT+DEL during journal playback, the system stops the

-playback, unhooks the journal playback procedure, and posts a WM_CANCELJOURNAL
+playback, unhooks the journal playback procedure, and posts a WM_CANCELJOURNAL message to the journaling

 If the hook